thedatasociety/lab-mariadb/README.md

 * **VSCode**:  http://127.0.0.1:8888/vscode?token=mytoken

-See the [repo2docker](https://github.com/jupyter/repo2docker) documentation for more details [regarding the use of multiple interfaces](https://mybinder.readthedocs.io/en/latest/howto/user_interface.html).
+See the [repo2docker](https://github.com/jupyter/repo2docker) documentation for more details [regarding the use of multiple interfaces](https://mybinder.readthedocs.io/en/latest/howto/user_interface.html) and other configs.